 Upland is a very small borough located in the state of Pennsylvania.
 With a population of 3,036 people and just one neighborhood, Upland is the 488th largest community in Pennsylvania.
-Upland has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Much of the housing stock in Upland was built prior to World War II, making it one of the older and more historic boroughs in the country.

 The percentage of adults in Upland who are college-educated is close to the national average for all communities of 21.84%: 18.64% of the adults in Upland have a bachelor's degree or advanced degree.